xlnwel/blog/docs/_posts/2019-03-14-exploration.md

 ## Introduction

 Exploration plays an important role in reinforcement learning: it helps agents to explore the environment, and therefore learn potential better policy.
-In this post, we will talk about a set of active exploration methods, involving exploration bonus, Thompson sampling, and information gain exploration.
-For every strategy, we will first introduce some intuition and their uses in multi-bandit environment, in which we have $$N$$ action choices $$\{a_1,\dots,a_N\}$$, and each action $$a_i$$ yields a reward $$r(a_i)$$ sampled from an unknown distribution $$p_i(r(a_i))$$.
+In this post, we discuss a set of active exploration methods, involving exploration bonus, Thompson sampling, and information gain exploration.
+For every strategy, we will first present some intuition and their uses in multi-bandit environment, in which we have $$N$$ action choices $$\{a_1,\dots,a_N\}$$, and each action $$a_i$$ yields a reward $$r(a_i)$$ sampled from an unknown distribution $$p_i(r(a_i))$$.
 Then we bring them to the Markov decision process, introducing some algorithms built upon these theories.

 ## Exploration Bonus